bccp/nbodykit/docs/source/catalogs/overview.rst

 ---------

 The :class:`CatalogSource` is an abstract base class -- it cannot be directly initialized.
-Instead, nbodykit includes several specialized catalog objects in the :mod:`nbodykit.source.catalog` module.
+Instead, nbodykit includes several specialized catalog subclasses of :class:`CatalogSource` in the :mod:`nbodykit.source.catalog` module.
 In general, these subclasses fall into two categories:

 #.
 Reading data from disk (see :ref:`reading-catalogs`)
 #.
 Generating mock data at run time (see :ref:`mock-catalogs`)